 Mauricio Solano Peralta

 Before moving to New Zealand, Mauricio worked throughout Latin America and the Caribbean.
-Some of his previous experiences include: project management for the installation of 600 solar-home systems in the Dominican Republic for local NGO Fundacion Surfuturo (2012 - 2013); conducted the final evaluation of Argentina’s PERMER rural electrification program financed by the World Bank (2013); and lead author of the technology innovation outlook for renewable mini-grid technologies for IRENA (2015 - 2016).
+Some of his previous experiences include: project management for the installation of 600 solar-home systems in the Dominican Republic for local NGO Fundacion Surfuturo (2012 - 2013); conducted the final evaluation of Argentina’s PERMER rural electrification program financed by the World Bank (2013); and was lead author of the technology innovation outlook for renewable mini-grid technologies for IRENA (2015 - 2016).
 Mauricio has contributed to the EU PV Conference as presenter and evaluator, acted as a reviewer for Elsevier’s Energy Policy journal, and contributes annually to the REN21 Renewable Energy Global Status Report, among other publications and conferences.

 Training & Qualifications: